-As we have already discussed that unlike MS Word, MS Excel does not have an easy option of changing the case of words from lowercase to uppercase and so we use the formula of Uppercase.
-The only drawback of using Uppercase is that we do not have an option of selecting whether we want to change the case of all the letters or only the first letter.
+As we have already discussed that, unlike MS Word, MS Excel does not have an easy option of changing the case of words from lowercase to uppercase, and so we use the formula of Uppercase.
+The only drawback of using Uppercase is that we do not choose whether we want to change the case of all the letters or only the first letter.
 It always changes the case of all the alphabets that are present in a particular cell.
 Let us try to understand how to use this formula and what parameter we should put in it.

 The format to write this formula is:

 Let us look at the below screenshot.

-We can see that as soon as we start entering the text “=upper”, MS Excel automatically displayed the formula and also the hover text explaining the purpose of the formula.
-Once we press the ‘Tab’ button, the formula is entered in the cell and then we need to select the cell whose value we wish to see in uppercase alphabets.
+As soon as we start entering the text “=upper”, MS Excel automatically displayed the formula and the hover text explaining the purpose of the formula.
+Once we press the ‘Tab’ button, the formula is entered in the cell, and then we need to select the cell whose value we wish to see in uppercase alphabets.
 Refer to the screenshot below for more clarity.

 We have selected the cell ‘A2’ (by clicking on it) after we entered the formula in the cell where we wish to get the output.
 Once the input cell reference (‘A2’ in this case) has been entered, we can close the bracket and press the ‘Enter’ key or simply press the ‘Enter’ key to get the text converted into uppercase.
 The output is shown in the image below.